 Download printable version

 NASN supports the final reauthorization funding for the Children’s Health Insurance Program (CHIP) for six years and then extending it for an additional four years to bring CHIP’s full coverage to ten years through Fiscal Year 2027.
-CHIP finances quality health coverage for more than eight million children in families with incomes too high to qualify for Medicaid but too low to afford private health coverage.
+CHIP finances quality health coverage for the almost nine million children in families with incomes too high to qualify for Medicaid but too low to afford private health coverage.
 NASN has long supported CHIP and other programs that help ensure all children are covered by quality, affordable health insurance.
-Members of Congress are urged to extend CHIP funding.
+Members of Congress are urged to pass a clean, five-year CHIP extension.

 What School Nurses Need to Know

 Talking Points for School Nurses

 Implementation Comments from NASN to the U.S. Department of Education August 1, 2016

 Implementation Comments from NASN to the U.S. Department of Education May 25, 2016

 Comments for Federal Register: Implementing Programs under Title I of the Every Student Succeeds Act January 21, 2016